 Sussex IFCA has introduced management of commercial and recreational fishing that promotes compliance and support from the community, whilst meeting the conservation requirements of Kingmere MCZ.
 Management came into force in December 2016.

 The MPA Byelaw can be found here.
-This is the over-arching MPA byelaw with Shedule one for Kingmere MCZ and Schedule two for Beachy Head West MCZ.
+This is the over-arching MPA Byelaw with Shedule 1 for Kingmere MCZ, Schedule 2 for Beachy Head West MCZ, Schedule 3 for Pagham MCZ and Scedule 4 for Utopia MCZ.

 Additional guidance on the byelaw specific to Kingmere can be found here.